Photo of Matcha Drink on a Wooden Tray

 Common Bean (Phaseolus vulgaris)

-Mechanism and Benefits: Compounds in common beans can reduce the digestion and absorption of starch, leading to reduced calorie intake and improved blood sugar regulation.
-Research indicates it can aid in weight loss and improve triglyceride levels.
+Mechanism and Benefits: Compounds in common beans reduce the digestion and absorption of starch, leading to reduced calorie intake and improved blood sugar regulation.
+Research indicates it aids in weight loss and improves triglyceride levels.

 – Supporting Study: Barrett, M. L., et al. (2011).
 “Effects of Phaseolus vulgaris on Body Weight and Composition in Overweight Adults.”
 Journal of Obesity, 2011, 320416.